The wellness industry is flooded with superfood mushrooms. However, regarding functional mushrooms, there are a few that reign supreme.

 Chaga and Reishi have potent anti-tumor activity.
 While Chaga kills tumors of the brain, skin (malignant melanoma), colon, and ovaries, Reishi is potent against white blood cells, prostate, lungs, soft tissues, ovary, breast, breast, bladder, and colon tumors.

 Can I Take Chaga And Reishi Together?

-But the Chaga Reishi blend balances each other out.
-A Chaga Reishi mushroom tea gives just the perfect amount of energy boost without the jitteriness which is balanced out by the calming and soothing effects of Reishi.
+But the Chaga Reishi blend balances them out.
+A Chaga Reishi mushroom tea gives just the perfect energy boost without the jitteriness, balanced out by Reishi's calming and soothing effects.

 All these reasons make the Reishi Chaga combination a perfect dynamic duo.

 Remember that you may want to be extra careful to avoid combining the two mushrooms at higher than recommended dosages—this could put you at risk of suffering side effects.

 FAQs About Chaga Vs. Reishi